PAM Cooking Spray Explosions Lead to Severe Burn Injuries and Cooking Spray Defect Lawsuits

 As early as 2014, lawyers identified harmful chemicals like isobutane and propane in the “propellant” of PAM and consequently filed a false advertising class-action lawsuit against ConAgra Foods in federal court.
 The complaint alleges that the food giant falsely labeled PAM cooking sprays as “100% Natural” when they clearly contain harmful artificial and synthetic ingredients.

 Lawsuits involving fire and burn accidents involving Sysco and Wellsley Farms have also been filed.
 Consumers have not been properly warned of the serious risks to their health.
 In August 2017, a New Jersey woman suffered second and third-degree burns when a can of cooking spray near a burner exploded.

 More recently, a New York woman was hospitalized for a month after a can of Conagra’s Wellsley Farms cooking spray ignited and exploded in her kitchen.
 The woman survived, but like many others she faces severe scarring, nerve damage and emotional distress.

-The Lyon Firm is dedicated to consumer safety and filing product liability and personal injury claims on behalf of injured plaintiffs in PAM cooking spray explosions to recover rightful compensation and ensure the safety of consumers in the future.
+The Lyon Firm is dedicated to consumer safety and filing product liability and personal injury claims on behalf of injured plaintiffs in cooking spray explosions to recover rightful compensation and ensure the safety of consumers in the future.

 If you or a loved one has suffered a burn injury due to a PAM cooking spray accident, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding PAM cooking spray explosions.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding cooking spray explosions.